-The 2020 COVID-19 pandemic has presented many challenges for everyone in the world this year.
+It goes without saying, but the 2020 COVID-19 pandemic has presented many challenges this year.
 For THF, that included horse show postponements and cancellations.
-We were fortunate to attend a practice horse show right before the world shut down in March, but we’ve had 7 horse shows cancelled since.
+We were fortunate to attend a practice horse show right before the world shut down in March, but have had 7 horse shows cancelled since.

 We were absolutely delighted with the performances of our horses and riders at Bridlespur!
 No horse shows in April and May meant more practice time for our riders, and it definitely paid off at this show.